-The number of CD154+TcM per TcM in the donor and third-party reactions are each compared with those present in the background reaction using the statistical Poisson test, (the Poisson test is recognized for a comparison of proportions between two samples).
-For the PleximmuneTM results to be valid for generating an IR and assigning a rejection risk category (i.e., decreased or increased risk of rejection), at least one reaction must pass the Poisson test (p <0.05).
+The number of CD154+TcM per TcM in the donor and third-party reactions are each compared with those present in the background reaction using the statistical Poisson test (the Poisson test is recognized for a comparison of proportions between two samples).
+For the PleximmuneTM results to be valid for generating an IR and assigning a rejection risk category (i.e., decreased or increased risk of rejection), at least one reaction must pass the Poisson test (p < 0.05).
 If both reactions fail the Poisson test, the PleximmuneTM test is considered invalid, and the IR is not reported.
 The IR is calculated by dividing the frequency of CD154+TcM induced in the donor reaction by those induced in the third-party reaction.
-For post- transplant blood samples, an IR $\geq$ 1.1 indicates increased risk of transplant rejection.
-For pretransplant samples, an IR $\geq$ 1.23 indicates increased risk of transplant rejection, and an IR <1.23 indicates decreased risk of transplant rejection.
+For post-transplant blood samples, an IR $\geq 1.1$ indicates increased risk of transplant rejection, and an IR < 1.23 indicates decreased risk of transplant rejection, and an IR < 1.23 indicates decreased risk of transplant rejection.